geometalab/geojson2vt/docs/index.rst

-.. pyGeoTile documentation master file, created by sphinx-quickstart on Tue Apr 25 09:54:52 2017.
+.. geojson2vt documentation master file, created by sphinx-quickstart on Tue Apr 15 09:54:52 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.